Prediction or forecast: don't make the mistake anymore!

 - a prediction = noun

-There is also an adjectival use of prognosis, especially in technical contexts.
-The Voltaire Project on the use of diagnostic and prognosis reminds us that the term can serve as an adjective, including in formulations like prognostic factor.
-In predictive HR, one can thus talk about a churn prognostic factor.
+There is also an adjectival use of forecast, especially in technical contexts.
+The Projet Voltaire on the use of diagnostic and forecast reminds us that the term can serve as an adjective, including in formulations like predictive factor.
+In predictive HR, one can thus talk about a churn predictive factor.

 This usage is real, but it remains specialized.
 In your communications for a sports contest, you will almost always use: